Skip to main content

 sky launch [TASK-YAML] -y

-SkyPilot submits an sbatch job to your SUNK cluster, pulls and initializes the container image on the allocated node, executes the run commands inside the container, and streams logs back to your terminal.
+SkyPilot submits an sbatch job to your SUNK cluster, pulls and initializes the container image on the allocated node, runs the run commands inside the container, and streams logs back to your terminal.

-The first launch with a given container image takes several minutes as the image is pulled and cached.
+The first launch with a given container image takes several minutes while SkyPilot pulls and caches the image.
 Subsequent launches reuse the cached image and start faster.

 Use a setup block for dependencies